Below are some of the most common questions I receive. If you have a question that isn’t answered here and really need an answer, contact me here.

 I’m ___ years old.
 Is it too late for me to learn a new language or get into translating?

 No!
-It’s not too late!
+It’s never too late!
 Some prolific translators I’ve worked with only started studying in their 30s and 40s.
 And I know plenty of translators who are even older and still active.
 Picking up language skills later in life is entirely possible.
+Age is nothing more than your personal in-game timer.
+In your eyes, is your timer counting down, or is it counting up?

 Interviews and Other Requests

-Sure!
-I do interviews all the time for everything from big publications to tiny class projects.
-Note that I almost always prefer to do interviews via e-mail – I’m a bit shy, plus it helps me fit them into my schedule and give more thoughtful responses.
+I’m not really interested in doing interviews for sites, magazines, podcasts, or conventions anymore, but I occasionally do interviews for class projects.
+Note that I almost always prefer to do interviews via e-mail – it helps me fit them into my schedule and lets me give more thoughtful responses.
+Right now I’m focused on other things, though, so I apologize if I don’t respond in a reasonable, timely manner.

 Can I hire you?